noahpettinato/algorithms-portfolio/README.md

 # Algorithms Portfolio

 A curated collection of concise Python implementations from **CS 325: Analysis of Algorithms** at Oregon State University.
-Each script demonstrates core algorithmic design patterns — including recursion, dynamic programming, greedy methods, and graph algorithms — with clear documentation and problem-focused code structure.
+Each script demonstrates key algorithmic design patterns such as recursion, dynamic programming, greedy methods, and graph algorithms, written with clear documentation and a focus on problem-solving structure.

 ---